 Population: 852,516; Department: Bouches-du-Rhône; Region: Provence-Alpes-Maritimes-Cote-d’Azur

-Now you can take the train from London St Pancras to Marseille without changing trains or stations; it takes a mere 6 hours 27 minutes.
+Marseille is easily accessible from many other destination cities and you can now take the train from London St Pancras to Marseille without changing trains or stations; it takes a mere 6 hours 27 minutes.

 03 of 10